 - Will it be possible to immediately roll-back the site if changes have negative impacts?

-The front-end is how your customers get access to the entire experience, including all the new content, features, and functionality you are able to quickly deliver in your new headless environment.
+The web storefront is where your customers get access to the entire experience, including all the new content, features, and functionality you are able to quickly deliver in your new headless environment.
 A key piece to any “storefront” is ensuring it’s open and available when your customers want to buy.

 If you’re going headless and find yourself wondering, “where’s my website?”, we’d love to talk to you.
-Mobify’s front-end platform has a built-in infrastructure to host, secure, scale, and monitor your website, ensuring you can count on one of your biggest revenue drivers to be up and running smoothly.
+Mobify’s storefront for headless commerce has a built-in infrastructure to host, secure, scale, and monitor your website, ensuring you can count on one of your biggest revenue drivers to be up and running smoothly.